VBAndCs/Vazor/README.md

            End Function)( )%>
 ```

-where you can use conditions or other vb code to return an html node.
+where you can use conditions or any other vb code to return an html node.
 And you can write `<(` and press `Ctrl+space` to get this block written for you:

 ```VB.NET
      <%= (Iterator Function()
               For Each item In Collection